 - 7.1 'Other Force' intelligence checks should be conducted on the applicant and others as above, who live outside the home force area.
-Checks should be made in the policing area where the applicant currently resides and all policing areas where the applicant has resided any time in the last five years, as detailed in SOP 13. - 7.2 The INI should be used to achieve this purpose.
-However, where this has not be made available for vetting purposes and where an applicant has resided outside the force area the individual is being cleared to work within, that force should contact the force area where the individual has resided, at any time, in the last five years. - 7.3 Where access to INI has been granted searches using INI should be conducted against the applicant and any other individual named on the vetting documentation or, where information has given rise to the need to expand the search, any other individual discovered during vetting enquiries.
-The search should be undertaken using the 'find nominal' field. - 7.4 Any positive 'traces' must be followed up with a formal request to the relevant Force Vetting Unit (regardless of whether that force area was identified on the applicant's documentation) giving relevant details of the trace obtained via INI along with the core details of name, date and place of birth, to facilitate the further search.
-It is recommended that the relevant record held on INI should be transferred into a 'PDF' or 'word' document and forwarded to the force(s) which holds the information requested. - All non-conviction material and/or information and/or intelligence to be revealed should be returned to the Force Vetting Unit who made the request.
+Checks should be made on the policing area where the applicant currently resides and all policing areas where the applicant has resided any time in the last five years, as detailed in SOP 13. - 7.2 The PND should be used to achieve this purpose.
+However, where this has not be made available for vetting purposes and where an applicant has resided outside the force area the individual is being cleared to work within, that force should contact the force area where the individual has resided, at any time, in the last five years. - 7.3 Where access to PND has been granted searches using PND should be conducted against the applicant and any other individual named on the vetting documentation or, where information has given rise to the need to expand the search, any other individual discovered during vetting enquiries.
+The search should be undertaken using the 'find nominal' field. - 7.4 Any positive 'traces' should, where necessary, be followed up with a formal request to the relevant Force Vetting Unit (regardless of whether that force area was identified on the applicant's documentation) giving relevant details of the trace obtained via PND along with the core details of name, date and place of birth, to facilitate the further search. - 7.5 All non-conviction material and/or information and/or intelligence to be revealed should be returned to the Force Vetting Unit who made the request.
 It is the responsibility of the requesting force to decide upon the relevance of the information.
-All material provided must be treated in accordance with the Data Protection Act and the 5x5x5 intelligence grading restrictions (for DPA purposes the force responding to the request remains the Data Controller and therefore, retains legal responsibility for any breaches of DPA relating to any further distribution or disclosure of material provided and therefore, 5x5x5 restrictions must be made clear to the receiving force). - 7.6 All forces should respond to the request for information within the ACPO National Vetting Working Group (NVWG) Service Level Agreement of 14 calendar days.
+All material provided must be treated in accordance with the Data Protection Act and the 5x5x5 intelligence grading restrictions (for DPA purposes the force responding to the request remains the Data Controller and therefore, retains legal responsibility for any breaches of DPA relating to any further distribution or disclosure of material provided and therefore, 5x5x5 restrictions must be made clear to the receiving force).

+7.6 All forces should respond to the request for information within the ACPO National Vetting Working Group (NVWG) Service Level Agreement of 14 calendar days.
 The response, and request, should be through the preferred option of secure e-mail.